skyler93z/bigDataIssue/README.md

 This project warns that larger samples can exacerbate minor issues into significant errors, leading to false conclusions.
 Through our simulation study, we demonstrate how growing sample sizes amplify issues arising from two commonly encountered violations of model assumptions in real-world data and lead to incorrect decisions.
 This underscores the need for vigilant analytical approaches in the era of big data.
 In response, we introduce a permutation-based test to counterbalance the effects of sample size and assumption discrepancies by neutralizing them between actual and permuted data.
 We demonstrate that this approach effectively stabilizes nominal Type I error rates across various sample sizes, thereby ensuring robust statistical inferences even amidst breached conventional assumptions in big data.

-For reproducibility, we build this repository to share our original codes, results, figures and all the other things used in our manuscript.
+For reproducibility, we built this repository to share our original codes, results, figures and all the other things used in our manuscript.

 ---
 ## Directory Layout
 ![image](https://github.com/ubcxzhang/bigDataIssue/blob/main/Readme_illustration1.png)

 ### Note
-Under the main directory, we have multiple layers of subdirectory.
-The first layer is the three different examples: "PoisBias" is corresponding to Section3.1 of our manuscript; "scenario1" and "scenario2" are corresponding to the two assumption violation scenarios mentioned in Section 3.2 of our manuscript.
+Under the main directory, we have multiple layers of subdirectories.
+The first layer is the three different examples: "PoisBias" corresponds to Section 3.1 of our manuscript; "scenario1" and "scenario2" correspond to the two assumption violation scenarios mentioned in Section 3.2 of our manuscript.
 The second layer is the "code", "result", "sh", "figure", "rout" files.

-We assume the user set the default directory at **Cedar** at Compute Canada
+The files under the subfolder "sh" are shell scripts used to submit computing jobs (to run the .R files in subfolders "code"), which are **system-specific**.
+If you use HPCs different from Compute Canada servers or personal computers, these sh files must be revised according to your system.

 ~~~
     [your_deirctory]
 ~~~